 Development of the policy involved wide-ranging consultation with a number of key stakeholders including: St Luke’s Hospice, District Nurse Matron, Livewell SouthWest education team, NHS Devon CCG Rowcroft Hospice, Hospice care UK, Livewell Pharmacist, Royal Devon and Exeter NHS Foundation Trust and Marie-Curie.

 Stakeholders felt it was important to address willingness of informal carers to undertake tasks and the education, assessment and competencies of informal carers to undertake the tasks required.
 It was also important to ensure that the person who was dying consented to the tasks being undertaken by informal carers.
 We also felt it was important to ensure that the informal carers had ongoing support from professionals and that they had clear guidance and boundaries.
 Staff would also need to be reassured that they were supported by their employers and governing bodies to delegate tasks that are traditionally seen as a nurse’s role.

 The policy draws upon the recommendations in NICE guidance NG163 in the following areas:

-Recommendation 1 – Communicating with patients and minimising risk.
-Specifically:
+Recommendations in section 4 – Communicating with patients and shared decision making: Specifically: